KuzeySRC/GrimBackdoor/README.md

 +#op Gives op Everyone (works only on luckperms. you can edit the code if you want to add others)

-# This commands only works if you are added to trusted players list except "+supremecheats+"

 # Fun

 !deop (name) deops the writen player.